 Different probes of the late universe access different redshifts or cosmic epochs (see Figure \ref{fig:weight}) and are also sensitive to different scales.
 Consequently, differences among the inferred values of $\sigma_8$ from various late-universe probes or with the early-universe prediction based on CMB anisotropies can hint at possibilities such as: (a) non-standard redshift evolution of the growth of structure, possibly due to modifications of general relativity (e.g.,~\citealp{2107.12992,2302.01331}); (b) a non-standard power spectrum of matter fluctuations, e.g., due to axion dark matter (e.g.,~\citealp{2301.08361}) or dark matter-baryon scattering (e.g.,~\citealp{2301.08260}); (c) incorrect modeling of small-scale fluctuations, e.g., due to non-linear biasing (for galaxy observables) or baryonic feedback (for lensing observables; e.g.,~\citealp{2206.11794}); or (d) unaccounted systematic effects in one or more of these measurements.
 By providing a measurement of $\sigma_8$ with CMB lensing, we probe mainly linear scales with information from a broad range of redshifts $z\sim0.5$--$5$, which peaks around $z=2$ as shown in Figure \ref{fig:weight}.

 We set up a likelihood and inference framework for cosmological parameters detailed in Appendix~\ref{app:like}, considering a spatially flat \LCDM\ universe and freeing up the five cosmological parameters shown in the first section of Table \ref{tab:params}: the physical cold dark matter density, $\omch$; the physical baryon density, $\ombh$; the amplitude of scalar primordial fluctuations, $\loga$; the spectral index of scalar primordial fluctuations, $\ns$; and the approximation to the angular scale of the sound horizon at recombination used in \href{https://cosmologist.info/cosmomc/}{\texttt{CosmoMC}}, $\thetamc$.
-We note that we have an informative prior on $n_{\text{s}}$; it is centered on but also five times broader than the constraint obtained from \Planck\ measurements of the CMB anisotropy power spectra in the \LCDM\ model~\citep{1807.06209}, and two times broader than constraints obtained there from various extensions of \LCDM.
+We note that we have an informative prior on $n_{\text{s}}$, which is necessary, since the spectral index and the amplitude of fluctuations are degenerate given only a measurement of the lensing power spectrum.
+As noted in \Planck\ CMB lensing analyses \citep{1502.01591,1807.06210}, constraints on the amplitude of fluctuations are only weakly sensitive to the choice of this prior within plausible bounds informed by CMB anisotropies.
+In particular, this prior is centered on but also five times broader than the constraint obtained from \Planck\ measurements of the CMB anisotropy power spectra in the \LCDM\ model~\citep{1807.06209}, and two times broader than constraints obtained there from various extensions of \LCDM.